Rigorous derivation of the full primitive equations by the scaled Boussinesq equations with rotation: Introduction

-The primitive equations are considered as the fundamental model in geophysical flows,~which is mainly used in the numerical study of weather prediction and long-time climate dynamics,~see,~e.g.,~Zeng\cite{qc1979},~Seidov\cite{ds1996},~Samelson-Vallis\cite{rs1997},~Haltiner-Williams\cite{gh1984},~Washington-Parkinson \cite{wm1986},~Pedlosky\cite{jp1987},~Majda\cite{am2003},~and Vallis\cite{gk2006}.~The global existence of weak solutions of the primitive equations with full viscosity and full diffusion was first given by Lions-Temam-Wang\cite{rt1992,jl1992,sw1995},~but the question of uniqueness to this mathematical model is still unknown except for some special cases\cite{db2003,tt2010,ik2014,jl2017}.~Furthemore,~the existence and uniqueness of global-in-time strong solutions of this mathematical model in different setting is due to Cao-Titi\cite{ct2007},~Kobelkov\cite{gm2006},~Kukavica-Ziane\cite{ik2007,mz2007},~Hieber-Kashiwabara\cite{mh2016},~as well as Hieber-Hussien-Kashiwabara\cite{ah2016}.
-Subsequently,~the study of the global strong solutions to the primitive equations is naturally carried out in the case of partial dissipation,~see Cao-Titi\cite{ct2012}, Fang-Han\cite{dy2020},~and Cao-Li-Titi\cite{cc2014,jl2014,es2016,cc2017,es2020}.~However,~the inviscid primitive equations with or without rotation is known to be ill-posed in Sobolev spaces,~and its smooth solutions may develop singularity in finite time,~see Renardy\cite{mr2009},~Han-Kwan and Nguyen\cite{dh2016},~Ibrahim-Lin-Titi \cite{si2021},~Wong\cite{tk2015},~and Cao \textit{et al.}\cite{cc2015}.
+In consequence,~the aim of this paper is to prove the aspect ratio limit from (SBE) to (FPE).~It is crucial to point out that the global well-posedness of strong solutions to (FPE) with (\ref{ga:pare})-(\ref{eq:peve}) can be established by a similar argument in Cao-Titi\cite[Theorem 2]{ct2007}, for any initial data $(v_0,\r_0) \in H^1$.~Moreover,~we can also use the method in \cite[Theorem 2.1]{wz2021} to obtain this well-posedness result, which will play an important role in proving the aspect ratio limit from (SBE) to (FPE).~Further results on the study of the hydrostatic approximation are available in \cite{wz2021,pz2022}.

-As can be seen from the literature,~the primitive equations have been a hot topic in mathematical research for the past thirty years.~However,~the primitive equations they studied were all derived from the perspective of geophysics,~and only Az\'{e}rad-Guill\'{e}n\cite{pa2001},~Li-Titi\cite{lt2019},~Furukawa \textit{et al.}\cite{kf2020}~as well as Li-Titi-Yuan\cite{yu2021}~rigorously derived the primitive equations without coupling with the temperature from the point of view of mathematics.~In consequence,~the aim of this paper is to derive rigorously the primitive equations with full viscosity and full diffusion,~i.e.,~to prove that the scaled Boussinesq equations~(\ref{eq:ptv})~strongly converge to the primitive equations with full viscosity and full diffusion~(\ref{eq:ptl}),~in which both systems satisfy the same boundary and initial conditions~(\ref{ga:are})-(\ref{ga:vew})~and symmetry condition~(\ref{eq:eve}).
+Next we want to recall some results concerning the primitive equations.~The primitive equations are considered as a fundamental model in geophysical fluid dynamics (see, e.g., \cite{wm1986,jp1987,ds1996,am2003,gk2006}).~The global existence of weak solutions to the primitive equations with full viscosity and diffusivity was firstly given by Lions-Temam-Wang\cite{rt1992,jl1992,sw1995},~but uniqueness of weak solutions to this mathematical model is still unknown except for some special cases\cite{db2003,tt2010,ik2014,jl2017}.~Moreover,~the existence of global strong solutions to the primitive equations was proved by Kobelkov \cite{gm2006} and Kukavica-Ziane \cite{ik2007,mz2007} in the case of mixed Dirichlet and Neumann boundary conditions, see also Hieber-Kashiwabara\cite{mh2016}, Hieber \et~\cite{ah2016} and Giga \et~\cite{ym2020} in the $L^p$ settings.~In addition,~for the initial data lying in the critical solenoidal Besov space,~the unique global strong solution of primitive equations was obtained by Giga \et~\cite{mg2020}.